-OpenAI will pay $1 million to $5 million a year in license fees to media that use its content to train AI
+OpenAI to pay $1 million to $5 million per year in licensing fees to media outlets that use its content to train AI

-OpenAI, which develops generative AI such as ChatGPT, has been criticized for using news media content for AI training, and some media have filed lawsuits.
-In response to this, OpenAI is reportedly in talks to pay news media license fees of between $1 million (145 million yen) and $5 million (approximately 724 million yen).
-I did.
+OpenAI, which develops generative AI such as ChatGPT, has been accused of using news media content to train its AI, and some media outlets have filed lawsuits against it.
+In response to this, OpenAI is reportedly in talks to pay news media a license fee of $1 million to $5 million.

 OpenAI Offers Publishers as Little as $1 Million a Year — The Information